mitotic/slidoc/README.md

 Notes: Slides can normally be advanced only one at a time in paced mode.
 This means that "slide skipping", i.e., forward slide navigation through [internal links](#int-link) is disabled.
-However, if a question is answered correctly, forward slide navigation is enabled until the next question slide is reached.
-Thus, a forward slide link could be included in the Notes portion of a question (or the next slide) to enable *adaptive testing*.
-If you answer correctly, you can skip the next several slides, which may contain additional questions aimed at those who failed to answer correctly.
+However, if a set of consecutive questions is answered correctly, forward slide navigation is enabled until the next question slide is reached.
+Thus, a forward slide link could be included in the Notes portion of the final question in a sequence (or the following non-question slides) to enable *adaptive testing*.
+If you answer the sequence of questions correctly, you can skip the next several slides, which may contain additional questions aimed at those who failed to answer correctly.

 Concepts: paced mode; adaptive testing